MicrosoftDocs/ml-basics/local-setup.md

 3. In Visual Studio Code, run the `git clone` command and clone the repo at https://github.com/MicrosoftDocs/ml-basics to your local computer.
 4. Open the cloned repo and use the notebooks it contains to complete the labs.

+> **Note**: Due to the variety of possible local environment configurations, we can't support setup or resource issues when using the notebooks on your own computer.
+The notebooks have been tested in the recommended Azure Machine Learning compute instance environment.